musa-atlihan/CarND-Behavioral-Cloning/README.md

 ![validation and train losses for each epoch](./images/val-train-loss.png)

-The [weights](./saved-models) after the ninth epoh is used for testing the model.
+The [weights](./saved-models) after the ninth epoch is used for testing the model.

 ## Testing the Model in the Simulation